 You will enjoy your visit so much more if you come prepared.
 Make sure you allow at least 45 minutes to take in the monument and wear comfortable shoes.
 If you would like more information on Tuzigoot National Monument, you may call 520-634-5564.

 You can get to the monument from Cottonwood by taking the Main Street north toward the town of Clarkdale.
 On the way to Clarkdale, there are the signs to Tuzigoot National Monument.
 If you are coming from Phoenix or Tucson, you will take Interstate 17 north out of town.
 Then take exit 287 off the Interstate and head west on State Highway 260.
 Continue on State Highway 260, until you get to Cottonwood.
 Once you are in Cottonwood take the Main Street north toward the town of Clarkdale.
 On the way to Clarkdale, there are the signs to Tuzigoot National Monument.
 If you are coming from Flagstaff, you will take State Highway 89A southwest out of town.
 Continue on State Highway 89A through Sedona and follow the signs into Cottonwood.
 Once you are in Cottonwood take the Main Street north toward the town of Clarkdale.
 On the way to Clarkdale, there are the signs to Tuzigoot National Monument.
 If you are in Jerome, take State Highway 89A east to the town of Centerville and then turn toward Clarkdale.
 Once you are in Clarkdale follow the signs to Tuzigoot National Monument.

-This monument is a unique look into an ancient culture.
+This monument is a unique look at an ancient culture.
 It an interesting experience.